opensearch-project/documentation-website/_ml-commons-plugin/tutorials/generate-embeddings.md

 ### Step 2.2: Create an ingest pipeline

-Then create a sub-pipeline to generate an embedding for one array element.
+Then create an inner pipeline to generate an embedding for one array element.

 This pipeline contains three processors: